steaks/leo-query/docs/next/advancedConcepts/timestampedValues.md

 }

 export const Content = (p: Props) => {
-  const dogs = useDogsStoreAsync(s => s.dogs, {value: p.initialDogs, timestamp: p.timestamp}); //Use the value only if it's newer than the current value
+  const dogs = useDogStoreAsync(s => s.dogs, {value: p.initialDogs, timestamp: p.timestamp}); //Use the value only if it's newer than the current value

   return (
     <div>